aiyi/PMQ-MCAPI/itests/README.txt

 Itmag: One thread receives packets from cyan and another increments each byte by one and send them back cyan as a packet.

-ITflimsy and ITsturdy: ITflimsy will send packets to ITsturdy and then close the connection randomly.
-Will produce messages as ITstudy will respond by closing its own end of connection and form a new one.
-ITflimsy will likewise reopen its own end.